-In modern times, however, people may sometimes feel abbandoned and alone.
+In modern times, however, people may sometimes feel abandoned and alone.
 They fear that what happens each day is a matter of chance, just a succession of events devoid of meaning and purpose.

-This psalm reassures and proclaims hope: 'God is the creator of heaven and earth.
+This psalm carries a reassuring proclamation of hope.
+As St. John Paul II said at an audience in 2003: 'God is the creator of heaven and earth.
 He is the faithful keeper of the covenant that binds him to his people.
 He is the One who does justice to the oppressed, gives the bread that sustains the hungry and frees the captives.
-It is he who opens the eyes of the blind, raises up the fallen, loves the righteous, protects the stranger, sustains the orphan and the widow ...'. i
+It is he who opens the eyes of the blind, raises up the fallen, loves the righteous, protects the stranger, sustains the orphan and the widow ...'.